jwats164/Team3Project/Team-Assignments.md

 ## Joseph Ohanu
 [https://github.com/jwats164/Team3Project/blob/main/Joseph-Ohanu-Resume.md]

-Joseph Ohanu will support the coding effort of the project and the administrate the database.
-Additionally, Joseph will help deign the UI for the application to ensure that the projects visual and interactive design meets user expectations.
+Joseph Ohanu will support the coding effort of the project and administrate the database.
+Additionally, Joseph will help design the UI for the application to ensure that the project's visual and interactive design meets user expectations.

 ## Adam Tucker
 [https://github.com/jwats164/Team3Project/blob/main/Adam-Tucker-Resume.md]